 Ultimately, when it comes to how to invite followers on LinkedIn company pages, you need to think on a wider scale than just LinkedIn itself.

 Clearly, the newly re-added invite feature is a potential game-changer for all kinds of businesses.
-For those who are just starting out with their LinkedIn brand presence, it can be a significant tool for attracting new followers and leads.
+For those who are just starting out with their LinkedIn brand presence, it can be a significant tool for attracting new followers and LinkedIn leads.
 However, there are restrictions in place to stop people from abusing it.

 If you’re trying to generate new leads, expand your reach, and gain new followers, it’s certainly worth using invites.
 On the other hand, there are plenty of other ways to grow the number of followers you have.
-So, make sure that you don’t neglect other ways of promoting your page.
-Your goal is to spread the news of your company and all it does through LinkedIn and other channels, whether through creating content, pinpointing leads, or getting people to follow your page.
+So, make sure that you don’t neglect other lucrative ways of promoting your page.
+Your goal is to spread the news of your company and all it does through LinkedIn and other channels, whether through creating content, pinpointing LinkedIn leads, or getting people to follow your page.

 Below, we’ve answered some of the most frequently asked questions about LinkedIn invites and how to grow your followers on the networking platform.
 These can give you a quick answer on some of the essential points we’ve covered above: